-- Cash available for emergencies: You can get access to the cash you need in an emergency situation like a flat tire, running out of gas, home repairs, or minor medical expenses.
+- Cash available for emergencies: You can get access to the cash you need in an emergency situation quickly and easily.

-- It encourages overspending: Although considered a convenience, this service often takes away the responsibility of paying attention to account activity and availability of funds.
-This service may cause you to overspend because it may allow you to spend what you don’t have.
+- It encourages overspending: Although considered a convenience, whether the money comes from another account you own (like a savings account) or if it’s a line of credit with your bank, the service often takes away the responsibility of paying close attention to account activity and availability of funds.
+It may cause you to overspend because it enables you to spend what you don’t have.

-- It can be addicting: Most habitual users of this service eventually feel like they can’t live without it.
-Excessive use of the service may cause you to have significantly less available in your checking account because your deposit may be eaten up by the overdrawn amount plus the overdraft fees.
+- It can become a harmful cycle: Excessive use of the service may cause you to have significantly less available in your checking account because your deposit may be eaten up by the overdrawn amount plus the overdraft fees.
 This service may not leave enough in your account to live on until your next paycheck, which may increase your reliance on this service to fill in the financial gap.

 Easy Checking Account Management Tips

-- Use technology: Most financial institutions have apps or at least provide online access to your account.
-Online or mobile banking apps can help you keep track of your spending and account balance.
+- Use technology: Most financial institutions have apps or online access to your account.
+Online or mobile banking apps can help you keep track of your spending and account balance anywhere you go.
 It can also allow you to set alerts when your account reaches a certain balance or when a fee is charged.

 - Avoid overdraft protection temptation: If you feel that you’re not disciplined enough to use this service responsibly, ask your financial institution to turn it off for the checking account you use the most.
 Turning off the overdraft protection for debit card transactions may save you lots of money over the year.

-- An alternative offered by many banks allows you to connect your checking account to your savings account.
+- Use savings instead of credit: Rather than using overdraft protection as a line of credit, consider connecting your checking account to your savings account.
 If the checking account is overdrawn, funds are moved from savings to cover the transaction.
-This typically has much lower fees (less than $10 in many cases) and eliminates interest on overdraft funds accumulating.
+This typically has much lower fees (less than $10 in many cases) and eliminates interest fees.